Lens Summary

 Lens Description: This manual focus Micro lens is perfect for extreme close-up and general photography with continuous focusing from infinity to 1/2 life-size (1:2).

-Photography Life Review Summary: A great classic with impressive performance, especially when stopped down to f/5.6.
+Photography Life Review Summary: A great classic with impressive performance for its age, especially when stopped down to f/5.6.
 CA levels are controlled extremely well and the lens is distortion-free.
 A great buy, especially on the second hand market.

 Nikon Micro-NIKKOR 55mm f/2.8 Ai-S Specifications